Links on SoundGuys may earn us a commission. Learn more.

 1.8m (straight mini-XLR cable)

-Editor’s note: this Beyerdynamic DT 900 PRO X review was updated on February 8, 2022, to expand the list of buying options and answer questions in the FAQ section.
+Editor’s note: this Beyerdynamic DT 900 PRO X review was updated on June 8, 2022, to include in-line FAQs and a comparison chart for the DT 1990 PRO.

 What’s it like to use Beyerdynamic DT 900 PRO X?